OAI/OpenAPI-Specification/versions/3.0.md

 - enum
 - type

-The following properties are taken from the JSON Schema definition but their definitions were adjusted to the Swagger Specification.
+The following properties are taken from the JSON Schema definition but their definitions were adjusted to the OpenAPI Specification.
 Their definition is the same as the one from JSON Schema, only where the original definition references the JSON Schema definition, the [Schema Object](#schemaObject) definition is used instead.
 - items
 - allOf
 - properties